Machiry/WebSVF/src/WebSVF-generateJSON/README.md

 *1. Setup nodeJS and SVF.*

-*2. Move the generateJSON.js, generateBugTxt.js, generateBCFile.js to the root path of SVF.*
+*2. Move the generateJSON.js to the root path of SVF.*

+*3. Use WLLVM to compile a C project to LLVM Bitcode (.bc) file.*

 *3. Run following command line in the root path of SVF.*

-      . ./setup.sh

-      node generateBCFile.js your_path_of_c_project_dir

-      node generateBugTxt.js

-      node generateJSON.js
+      node generateJSON.js your_path_of_c_project

 *4. Bug-Analysis-Report.json will be generated at the root path of SVF.*

-(Currently it can only work with multiple c files in one folder, but not the complex C project.)*
-Note: your_path_of_c_Project_dir should be a folder's path.
-(Eg: /home/pie/Test-Suite/mem_leak ) And make sure each c files in this folder can be compile by clang.
+The example of your_path_of_c_project: (Make sure you have compile a C project to LLVM Bitcode (.bc) successfully).*

+      node generateJSON.js /home/pie/Downloads/pkg-config-0.26

+The way to compile a C project to LLVM Bitcode (.bc): [Detecting memory leaks](https://github.com/SVF-tools/SVF/wiki/Detecting-memory-leaks) (Step 2)